Nitin96Bisht/AngularJS/README.md

 </ul>

-Note – Internet connection is required to run this project.
+<h5>Note – Internet connection is required to run this project.</h5>

-This SAP(single page application) developed to
+This SAP(single page application) developed using AngularJS, HTML, CSS.
+This application allow us to know lists of works to be done today.
+Once work gets completed then we can remove that work from work lists.